 7.)
 Magazine subscription (we love Ladybug, Highlights and National Geographic Kids)

 8.)
 A Book-Of-The-Month Club!
 Lollipop Book Club mails a lollipop and a book with a specially inscribed note each month.
 I love that idea!
 You could even probably do the same thing yourself for less, just remember to mail the book each month!
 I also love GiftLit because you can choose from all ages, including read-aloud family books!

 9.)
 Monthly Craft Kit.
 Kiwi Crate is a monthly craft club for kids.
 Each month you receive a box with supplies and instructions to make themed crafts that encourage creativity and learning.
 This is our favorite one, we got a subscription for Scarlette last year and she really looks forward to her box every month and my niece is getting a subscription this year.
-You can save $10 on your 1st month subscription to any Kiwi Crate Family Brands with the code SHARE10 – For kids under 4 their Koala Crate is fantastic and they also have Tinker Crate for older kids that is more STEM focused.
+You can save 60% on your first box or a subscription with the code EARLY – For kids under 4 their Koala Crate is fantastic and they also have Tinker Crate for older kids that is more STEM focused.

 10.)
 Monthly Learning Kit.
 Little Passports is a monthly travel adventure kit.
 It’s for maybe 7+ but it is so cute!
 You can do the world edition or the USA edition and “visit” different countries/states each month!

 11.)
 Baby Essentials Subscription.
 If you have a baby, then a subscription or bundle from The Honest Company is a great choice for you.
 You can do the diaper subscription and get eco-friendly diapers + natural wipes delivered monthly (WHO DOESN’T LOVE THAT?!) or you can get natural bath & body products, kid’s toothpaste and more.
 And let’s be honest: your baby has no idea what is happening on Christmas.
 The diaper bundle is where it is at.
 This makes such a great gift for a new mom!